thesadru/disnake/docs/migrating_to_async.rst

 - :attr:`Server.channels`
 - :attr:`Server.members`

-Some examples of previously valid behaviour that is now invalid
+Some examples of previosly valid behavior that is now invalid

 .. code-block:: python3